 The friendly sommelier at Museo del Vino

-Big sister sampled the wine (mum did too, but only a little bit, since she was driving), while little sister found better things to do; climbing statues and chatting with friends at home…
+Big sister sampled the wine (mum did too, but only the tiniest little bit, since she was driving), while little sister found better things to do; climbing statues and catching up with friends at home…

 We had fun strolling around, browsing the shops, enjoying the views, having lunch and stopping frequently for runny but yummy gelato.
 But San Gimignano is popular on the tourist trail.
 This was August, and although it wasn’t too crowded, it was still difficult to get a feel for the place.
 And it was difficult to see the towers properly; we were simply too close.
 Looking out on the hills of Chianti, we decided San Gimignano was even better seen from our inn.
 The peace and quiet out there made it easier to let fantasy flow, to imagine the history and intrigue.